MicrosoftDocs/SupportArticles-docs/Microsoft365/enterprise/administration/assistant-outlook-scan.md

 ## Available switches for the Outlook Scan scenario

 The following switches are available for this scenario.
 They aren't case-sensitive.
 The switches, unless noted as optional, are required to run the scenario.
-And more than one optional switch can be used.
+You can use more than one optional switch.

 |Switch \<parameter\>|Details|Required/Optional|
 |---|---|---|